khmelevskiy/daily_dish_hub/docs/SECURITY.md

 - Regularly test restore on a staging DB.
 - Restrict access to backup files (contain secrets/data).

+> `source .env` works because the file uses `KEY=value` assignments.
+No virtual environment activation is required.

 ## ⚠️ Warning

 **Do NOT use defaults in production.**

 All values in `env.example` are examples for development only.

-**SECRET_KEY must be manually set to a strong random value before starting the application.**
+**SECRET_KEY must be set to a strong random value before starting the application.** `./scripts/setup.sh` validates the value and generates a secure one if a placeholder is detected.